Why Do Bitcoin ATMs Require ID?

 AML regulations are in place to deter criminals by making it harder for them to hide money they have come into from illegal activities.
 Money laundering is frequently done through investments.
 Criminals will invest their ill-gotten money, using dishonest brokers who will ignore rules like KYC in return for large commissions.
 Cryptocurrency brokers require a large amount of personal information to even set up an account in order to protect their customers from criminal activity.

 So why do Bitcoin ATMs require ID?
 Because without it, individuals who have come into large amounts of ill-gotten money can convert these funds to another, less traceable form.
 Not all Bitcoin ATMs require ID, but many do, especially when large amounts of money are involved.
-It is also important to remember that this blog post focuses on the United States; crypto ATMs are regulated differently in different places, so the identification requirements for Bitcoin ATMs that exist in other countries may vary greatly.
+It is also important to remember that this blog post focuses on the United States; crypto ATMs are regulated differently in other countries, so their identification requirements for Bitcoin ATMs may vary greatly.

-While the debate about how the law should treat cryptocurrency is an ongoing saga with many developments, once recent and potentially signficant one is the introduction of the Crypto-Asset National Security Enhancement and Enforcement Act of 2023.
+One recent and potentially significant act is the introduction of the Crypto-Asset National Security Enhancement and Enforcement Act of 2023.
 At present, this bill has been read and sent to committee, but not voted on, so it does not have the force of law.
 However, its aims are important to note for the issue of what kind of identification will be required at a crypto ATM.
 If it became law, the bill could have the following ATM-specific effects:

-Obviously, these requirements would significantly change the experience of using many cryptocurrency ATMs, particularly for those who prioritize privacy in their transactions.
+These requirements would significantly change the experience of using cryptocurrency ATMs, particularly for those who prioritize privacy in their transactions.
 However, it is worth noting that attempts to pass similar legislation have failed in the past.
-What kind of ID Bitcoin ATMs must require remains somewhat of an open question.
+The kinds of ID Bitcoin ATMs must require remains a somewhat-open question.

-Cryptocurrency is still relatively young, and regulation, including the regulation of crypto ATMs, will continue to develop over time.
-So, in the future, instead of asking “Why do Bitcoin ATMs require ID?” we may be asking “How much ID will Bitcoin ATMs require?” as requirements could become more complex and standardized.
+Moving forward, cryptocurrency investors should expect to see similar legislation arise as interests in concerns regarding crypto increase.
+After all, cryptocurrency is still relatively young, and regulation, including the regulation of crypto ATMs, will continue to develop over time.
+So, in the future, instead of asking, “Why do Bitcoin ATMs require ID?” we may be asking, “How much ID will Bitcoin ATMs require?” as requirements become more complex and standardized.

 Despite the regulations in place, not all crypto ATM operators require their users to present identification.
 While some may ask for a simple SMS verification, others may require social security numbers or thumb print readers.
 Pelicoin’s Bitcoin ATMs are the most secure cryptocurrency ATM networks in the Gulf South.
 Any user data collected is stored on a dedicated server.